 For this specific electric fencing, you will need an energizer with low or wide impedance and one that give .25 joules of energy output.

-This is the energizer we recommend purchasing on Amazon with this fencing (you would need one energizer for each 164' roll you purchase)
+This is the energizer we recommend purchasing with this fencing (you would need one energizer for each 164' roll you purchase)

 You can also get solar powered energizers for your electric fencing, just make sure to get one that has .25 joules of stored energy.

-See solar powered .25 joule energizers on Amazon here (just make sure to read that it is low or wide impedance and is .25 joules of energy output):
+See solar powered .25 joule energizers here (just make sure to read that it is low or wide impedance and is .25 joules of energy output):

 If you want an all-in-one package for an easy install, check out this electric fencing kit complete with energizer and a grounding rod: